Efficient simplicial replacement of semi-algebraic sets: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:precise} we give precise statements of the main results summarized above after introducing the necessary definitions regarding the different notions of topological equivalence that we use in the paper and also the definition of complexity of algorithms that we use.
 In Section~\ref{sec:simplicial-replacement} we define the key mathematical object (namely, a poset that we associate to any closed covering of a semi-algebraic set) and prove its main properties (Theorems~\ref{thm:main} and \ref{thm:main'}).
 In Section~\ref{sec:algo} we describe algorithms for computing efficient simplicial replacements of semi-algebraic sets thereby proving Theorems~\ref{thm:alg} and \ref{thm:alg'}.
-Finally, in Section~\ref{sec:persistent}, we discuss the application of the main results to the problem of computing barcodes of semi-algebraic filtrations and prove Theorem~\ref{thm:persistent}.
 Finally, in Section~\ref{sec:conclusion} we state some open questions and directions for future work in this area.